banbar/GMT-456-GIS-Programming/README.md

-# GIS-Programming
+# GMT 456 GIS Programming
-This repository contains the data, information and code about the content of the "GMT 456 GIS Programming" course offered at the Geomatics Engineering Dept. of Hacettepe University, Turkey.
+This repository contains sample data, information and code about the "GMT 456 GIS Programming" course offered at the Geomatics Engineering Dept. of Hacettepe University, Turkey.

-The developed code is based on Python as it allows to further extend into a QGIS plugin.
+The aim of this course is to teach students how to collaborate on a software project involving spatial analysis by using git.

+The successful students would:
+* Describe the Software Design Life Cycle (SDLC) phases,
+* Document the design and requirements of the software project that s/he worked on, developed software starting from requirements analysis to Write the requirement analysis report for the software project involving spatial analysis,
+* Demonstrate the ability to work as a team for the purpose of developing a new or updating an existing QGIS plugin.

 ## Contents:
 * Object oriented programming - A Recap